Amozaya/3D-Academy/README.md

 * **Hero image doesn't dislay correctly on iPhone**

 -When testing this website on iPhone device I've noticed that the hero image is not displayed correctly.
-This issue has never appeard on any other devices, including the PC:
+This issue has not appeard on any other devices whilst testing:

 <img src="assets/images/iphone-heroimage-bug.jpg" alt="Iphone hero image bug" width=50% height=50%>